sez11a/liferay-docs/develop/tutorials/articles/130-service-builder/02-service-builder-persistence/07-actionable-dynamic-query.markdown

 query and the query's action is performed.

-For most actionable dynamic query use cases, the actionable query returned by `-LocalService.getActionableDynamicQuery` suffices.
+For most actionable dynamic query use cases, the actionable query returned by `*LocalService.getActionableDynamicQuery` suffices.
 This actionable dynamic query is an instance of the
 [concrete class
 `DefaultActionableDynamicQuery`](@platform-ref@/7.1-latest/javadocs/portal-kernel/com/liferay/portal/kernel/dao/orm/DefaultActionableDynamicQuery.html).